 What is primary hyperparathyroidism?

 The body’s parathyroid glands—four pea-sized glands in the neck—produce parathyroid hormone (PTH).
-Primary hyperparathyroidism (PHPT) is a condition in which an overactive parathyroid gland makes too much PTH.
+Primary hyperparathyroidism (PHPT) is a condition in which, most commonly, an overactive parathyroid gland makes too much PTH.

 PTH keeps calcium at a normal level in the blood, so it can do its job in the body.
 For instance, calcium helps nerves work properly and maintains a healthy blood pressure.
 When blood calcium gets low, PTH brings it back to normal by moving calcium from the bones, kidneys, and intestines into the blood.